Silver Snoopy award: Recipients

 Since 1968, the program has awarded almost fifteen thousand people with a Silver Snoopy, As of January 2016.

 Silver Snoopy awards are limited to no more than 1% of eligible recipients.
 An individual can only receive one Silver Snoopy Award in their lifetime.
+However, Michael Arrington, a journalist at the Marshall Space Flight Center, received two.
 The award is not given posthumously or as a recognition award for an individual's longevity, retirement, or separation from service.
 In the event that a pin is lost, it may be replaced with a non-flown pin at the SFA Panel's discretion.
 It is a high honor within NASA.